HrithikNambiar/Learning-Optimal-transport/README.md

 THE APPLICATION OF OPTIMAL TRANSPORT IN THIS PROJECT -

-The concept of optimal transport deals with the mapping between two probability distribution in the most optimal way (minimising the cost).
+The concept of optimal transport deals with the mapping between two probability distributions ( target is the push forward of the source under the map ) in the most optimal way (minimising the cost).
 In our project, we must create a map between the source languages and English for which the ML model has already been developed.
 The transcripts for source languages must be acquired, which would be a challenge.
 We can use three solvers and distance functions between PDFs based on optimal transport:
 1. Earth Movers Distance OT (EMD) EMD or Wasserstein distance –